-Manpower planning is also termed as human resource planning.
-It involves ascertaining the right number of people required for the right kind of job at the right place and at the right time that fulfils the goals of the organization.
+Manpower planning is also termed human resource planning.
+It involves ascertaining the right number of people required for the right kind of job at the right place and at the right time that fulfils the goals of the organisation.
 Human resource planning should be a systematic approach to be effective.
 A procedure is set out for this.
 The procedure is as follows:

 Study of the current manpower inventory

 Forecasting of required manpower for future

 Designing training programs

 Recruitment is an approach to haunt the future employees of the organisation and stimulate the right and qualified people to apply for the opportunities open for them in the organisation.